aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to ODP within C++ Applications" h2="Convert MHTML to ODP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to ODP?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages in a single file.
+It is a combination of HTML code and resources like images, audio, and video.
+ODP (OpenDocument Presentation) is a file format used to create presentations.
+It is an open standard for electronic documents and is used by many applications.
+Converting MHTML to ODP allows users to create presentations from web pages.

+<h2>How Aspose.Total Helps for MHTML to ODP Conversion?</h2>

-Are you a C++ developer looking to add to integrate MHTML to ODP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MHTML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate, and convert documents in C++ applications.
+It includes APIs for PDF, Slides, Words, and other file formats.
+It can be used to convert MHTML to ODP in two simple steps.
+First, you can export MHTML to PPTX by using Aspose.PDF for C++.
+Secondly, by using Aspose.Slides for C++, you can convert PPTX to ODP.
+Both APIs come under Aspose.Total for C++ package.
+This makes it easy for developers to integrate MHTML to ODP conversion feature inside their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}